Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: Introduction

 In 1998 Steve Smale compiled a list of 18 major unsolved problems in mathematics ~\cite{smaleproblems}, many of which are still unresolved.
 His 14th problem asks whether the Lorenz system at the classical parameters given above can be proven to be equivalent to the geometric model.
 This has been answered by Warwick Tucker \cite{Tucker1999}, via a rigorous numerical proof.
 Tucker's proof implies in particular that the Lorenz equations indeed possess a butterfly strange attractor.

-An astounding result of Ghys \cite{Ghys:KnotsDynamics} is that the set of Lorenz knots also arise as the set of periodic orbits for a very different flow; the geodesic flow on the modular surface.
-The modular geodesic flow is a hyperbolic flow arising from number theory.
-It is also chaotic but its geometric and statistical properties can more readily be proven.
-The modular flow is also three dimensional but is not defined on the entire three dimensional space.
-One must exclude a one dimensional set that is a knot called the trefoil knot, which is the knot depicted in purple in Figure~\ref{fig:trefoil}, connecting to infinity.
+Ghys \cite{Ghys:KnotsDynamics} proved that the Lorenz knots also appear as the set of periodic orbits for a very different flow, the geodesic flow on the modular surface.

+This is surprising as the modular geodesic flow is a hyperbolic flow arising from number theory.
+It is chaotic as well, but much better understood and proving its geometric and statistical properties is much more approachable.
+The modular flow is not defined on the entire three dimensional space.
+One must exclude a one dimensional set that is a knot, called the trefoil knot, which is the thick knot depicted in blue in Figure~\ref{fig:trefoil}.
 In knot theory, the trefoil is the simplest nontrivial knot.

 The Lorenz equations have three singular points where the vector field defining the equations vanishes.
-Thus, one may search for ``heteroclinic connections'', i.e. regular orbits that connect two of these singular points.
-In the Lorenz equations it is well known numerically that there exist points in parameter space (called T-points) for which there is a heteroclinic connection connecting the origin to one of the singularities in the center of the butterfly wings.
-Due to the symmetry $(x,y,z)\mapsto (-x,-y,z)$ for the equations, it follows that in these parameters there is also a second heteroclinic connection and thus all three singular points are connected there \cite{petrov80homo, alfsen85system, Bykov1980}.
-It has been suggested by the author in \cite{pinsky2017topology} that this heteroclinic connection can be continued to an invariant knot passing also through infinity.
-For the first T-point at $\rho_0\approx 30.8680, \sigma_0\approx 10.1673$ and $\beta_0=\frac{8}{3}$, the invariant knot is a trefoil knot, depicted in Figure~\ref{fig:trefoil}
+Thus, one may search for ``heteroclinic connections'', i.e. regular orbits that limit onto one of these singular points as $t\to-\infty$ and limit onto another as $t\to\infty$.
+It is well known numerically that there exist parameters of the Lorenz equations (called T-points in the literature) for which there is a heteroclinic connection connecting the origin to one of the singularities in the center of the butterfly wings \cite{petrov80homo, Bykov1980, alfsen85system}.
+Due to the symmetry $(x,y,z)\mapsto (-x,-y,z)$ for the equations, it follows that in these parameters there is also a symmetric heteroclinic connection connecting the origin to the other wing center, and thus all three singular points are connected there.
+It has been numerically observed in \cite{pinsky2017topology} that by adding the other side of the stable manifold of each of the the wing centers, this symmetric pair of heteroclinic connections can be continued to an invariant one dimensional knot passing also through infinity.
+For the first T-point at $\rho_0\approx 30.8680, \sigma_0\approx 10.1673$ and $\beta_0=\frac{8}{3}$, the invariant knot is a trefoil knot, depicted in Figure~\ref{fig:trefoil}.